 To protect patients, staff and the community, patient visiting at Southport and Ormskirk hospital was further restricted as of 2 October 2020.
-This decision has not been taken lightly and we acknowledge the distress this may cause and will review this regularly to ensure that we are in line with both regional and national guidance, and hope to begin gradually easing restrictions in May.
+This decision has not been taken lightly and we acknowledge the distress this may cause.
+We regularly review this decision to ensure that we are in line with both regional and national guidance, and hope to begin gradually easing restrictions in May.

 Visiting will continue in the following specific circumstances: